New Jazz (Atlanta): Critical reviews

 Jordan Taliha McDonald of Vulture gave the episode a 4 star rating out of 5 and wrote, "Throughout the third season of Atlanta, the question of power and the limits of satire have weighed heavily on the show and the writing of its characters."
 Alison Herman of The Ringer wrote, "In a season that's otherwise pushed the show in new directions, 'New Jazz' feels like Atlanta getting back to basics, not to mention its larger plot.
 We still don't know what's up with Van's strange behavior, or whether Al will get his creative mojo back.
 But 'New Jazz' does articulate the tensions that come with the crew's acclimation to its new altitude.
 Now a smooth operator, can Earn hold on to the loyalty that made Al keep him close in the first place?
 And if Al can't rely on Earn or Darius to tell it like it is, who's left to keep him anchored?
 These are questions Atlanta has mostly deferred this year in favor of larger observations about blackness and culture.
 Just in time for the home stretch, they’re finally back at center stage."
-Deshawn Thomas /Film wrote, "So what does this mean?
+Deshawn Thomas of /Film wrote, "So what does this mean?
 Perhaps this was all a manifestation of Al's anxiety and apprehension surrounding his fame as a rapper.
 Lorraine's putdowns could have been his hidden fears about the people closest to him and his ignorance about who owns the rights to his music.
 Maybe he was recently involved in controversy that had him feeling 'canceled', which would explain the presence of an unrepentant Liam Neeson as well as the name of the club.
 Whatever reality may be, all of these events prompt Al to confront his fears in the end."